Who Are the Illinois Long-Term Care Ombudsmen?

 What Services do the Ombudsmen do?

 The ombudsman’s services are free and available to current nursing home residents, family members and friends.
 In addition to the services listed above, they also give advice to families who are considering long-term care for a loved one.
-If you have a loved one currently residing in an Illinois nursing home, or are looking into long-term care options for a family members, contact the Illinois Long-Term Care Ombudsmen Program by calling the Illinois Senior Helpline at 1-800-252-8966 or 217-524-6911 outside of Illinois.
+If you have a loved one currently residing in an Illinois nursing home, or are looking into long-term care options for a family member, contact the Illinois Long-Term Care Ombudsmen Program by calling the Illinois Senior Helpline at 1-800-252-8966 or 217-524-6911 outside of Illinois.
 City specific Ombudsmen contact information is available through the state of Illinois Department of Aging.
-The contact for the city of Chicago is Bernard Cobbins and can be contacted at Bernard.email@example.com
+The contact for the city of Chicago is Bernard Cobbins and can be contacted at Bernard.firstname.lastname@example.org

 How Can Illinois Injury Lawyers Help?